jackjt8/TC_Web/_posts/2025-02-16-leadership-changes.md

 ## Tribunal Transition

 On February 16th, 2025, **CaptumQuantum** officially stepped down from his position as a member of the Tribunal.
-After much discussion, Captum chose to step back from this leadership role to focus on other priorities, but he remains part of the team as **Staff** — and has made it clear that he’s happy to step in again when needed.
+After much discussion, CaptumQuantum chose to step back from this leadership role to focus on other priorities, but he remains part of the team as **Staff** — and has made it clear that he’s happy to step in again when needed.

-We want to thank Captum for his invaluable leadership, insight, and dedication during his time on the Tribunal.
+We want to thank CaptumQuantum for his invaluable leadership, insight, and dedication during his time on the Tribunal.
 His influence has shaped many areas of the server and his continued presence on the team is deeply appreciated.

 ## A New Tribunal Member

-Following Captum’s departure, we’re pleased to announce that **Dee** has been promoted from Staff to Tribunal.
+Following CaptumQuantum's departure, we’re pleased to announce that **Dee** has been promoted from Staff to Tribunal.

-Dee has been a cornerstone of TamrielCraft’s progress in recent years, contributing an incredible number of high-quality builds — especially across **Solstheim** and **Vvardenfell**.
+Dee has been a cornerstone of TamrielCraft’s progress for many years, contributing an incredible number of high-quality builds — especially across **Solstheim** and **Vvardenfell**.
 Many iconic locations owe their form to Dee’s work, including:

 - **Old Ebonheart** (inspired by *The Elder Scrolls Online*)
 - **Skaal Village**